collinbachi/slogo/API_REVIEW_dcb31cgu4.md

 Our API design minimizes the knowledge that the back-end and front-end teams need to know about each other's implementation details.
 It is flexible and supports a variety of possible extensions.

+Use cases:
+1 - Accept syntactically correct user input to move the turtle forward "fd 50" 2 - Throw and error when an unknown command is referenced "spin 20" 3 - Allow the user to define a custom routine
+4 - Pass a list of sequential tokens to the parser

+I am most excited to work on building and collapsing/excecuting the parse tree.

+I am not particularly worried about any features since we sat down at our last group meeting and figured out (at a high level) how we would implement everything.